DevExpress/devextreme-documentation/api-reference/50 Common/Object Structures/PdfExportGanttProps/format.md

         format: 'a4'

-- Custom paper width and height.
+- Custom document width and height.

         format: {
             width: 210,